What’s best for hardwood floors – solid or engineered?

 One of my go-to choices for quality, colour and style options is Canadian brand Fuzion Flooring.
 I love working with this brand for their engineered woods, and many of my clients today have opted for this alternative, thanks to its price, practicality and beauty.
 Engineered wood now comes in a range of types, such as oak, maple, birch, cherry, as well as more exotic options.
 All wood products, solid and engineered, have their pros and cons.
 Make an informed decision and work with a professional to ensure you’re selecting the best product for your home and lifestyle.

-Andrea Coleman is Principal of Fine Finishes Design Inc.
+Andrea Colman is Principal of Fine Finishes Design Inc.

 With almost two decades of reno and design experience, her firm services clientele throughout the GTA.
 The growing boutique design firm is known for creating stylish, harmonious, livable environments.